yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 >}}

 Android users have regularly reminded us that `Mortal Kombat 11` is unable to boot.
-After his enthusiastic walk through the code, byte[] found that 8-bit and 16-bit storage writes in shaders were completely broken on hardware which did not support them.
+After his enthusiastic walk through the code, byte[] found that {{< gh-hovercard "12652" "8-bit and 16-bit storage writes" >}} in shaders were completely broken on hardware which did not support them.

 The problem, at least one of them, was lack of hardware support for `shaderInt8` and `shaderInt16`, something the big three, NVIDIA (the Switch included, of course), AMD (and by extension, Xclipse), and Intel, have full support for with up-to-date drivers, but [Android devices](https://vulkan.gpuinfo.org/listdevicescoverage.php?core=1.2&feature=shaderInt8&platform=all&option=not) with Adreno and Mali GPUs don’t.